denten-papers/xp-routledge/proposal.md

-- introductory level graduate courses for all doctorate and MA-level students entering the field of literary studies, covering DH as part of their "Intro to the Field," "Pro Seminar," or "MA seminar," as required in most language and literature programs globally and across the country;
+- introductory level graduate courses for all doctorate and MA-level students entering the field of literary studies, covering DH as part of their "Intro to the Field," "Pro-seminar," or "MA seminar," as required in most language and literature programs globally and across the country;

 - the large share of self-directed graduate students whose institutions do not offer DH training;

-- faculty and staff (librarians, officers of scholarly publication) interested in expanding their research and activity in the field.
+- faculty and staff (librarians, officers of scholarly publications) interested in expanding their research and activity in the field.

 A secondary market for the book includes students and scholars in engineering schools interested in finding productive intersections between literary studies and computer science.

-Several prominent institutions are beginning to offer degree- or certificate- granting programs in Digital Humanities.
-These include MA, PhD, and undergraduate programs at King's College London; MA and undergraduate programs at Loyola University, Chicago; the Digital Humanities Minor at UCLA; the DH undergraduate program at Michigan State University; the DH and Technology program at Brigham Young; the MA program in Humanities Computing at University of Alberta, Canada; the PhD, MA, and undergraduate programs at University College, London and University College, Cork; the MA program in DH at CUNY; the Digital Cultures and Creativity undergraduate program at University of Maryland; the MA in DH at Brandeis University; the MA in Digital Humanities at the University of Virginia; Media Technology and Games program at the IT University of Copenhagen; MA and PhD in Digital Humanities at Maynooth University, Ireland; the Digital Media and Cultural Theory undergraduate program at Hampshire College; the Certificate program in DH at University of North Carolina at Chapel Hill; the Arts, Media + Engineering undergraduate program at Arizona State; the Bachelor of Science in Digital Humanities at the Illinois Institute of Technology and many others along with undergraduate minors and non-degree granting research centers that offer courses too numerous to mention here.
+Several prominent institutions are beginning to offer degree- or certificate-granting programs in Digital Humanities.
+These include undergraduate, MA, and PhD programs at King's College London, University College, London, and University College, Cork; undergraduate and MA programs at Loyola University, Chicago; the Digital Humanities Minor at UCLA; the DH undergraduate program at Michigan State University; the DH and Technology program at Brigham Young; the MA program in Humanities Computing at University of Alberta, Canada; the MA program in DH at CUNY; the Digital Cultures and Creativity undergraduate program at University of Maryland; the MA in DH at Brandeis University; the MA in Digital Humanities at the University of Virginia; Media Technology and Games program at the IT University of Copenhagen; MA and PhD in Digital Humanities at Maynooth University, Ireland;
+the Digital Media and Cultural Theory undergraduate program at Hampshire College, Amherst; the Certificate program in DH at University of North Carolina at Chapel Hill; the Arts, Media + Engineering undergraduate program at Arizona State; the Bachelor of Science in Digital Humanities at the Illinois Institute of Technology, and many others, along with undergraduate minors and non-degree-granting research centers that offer courses too numerous to mention here.

-Although I have concentrated my summary of potential markets to universities in English-speaking countries (primarily Canada, the Republic of Ireland, the United Kingdom, and the United States), there are significant markets for English-language work in DH globally.
-Institutions in Sweden, Germany, Australia, New Zealand, Israel, and Denmark, among other places are particularly strong in this field and commonly assign English texts.
+Although I have concentrated my summary of potential markets on universities in English-speaking countries (primarily Canada, the Republic of Ireland, the United Kingdom, Australia, New Zealand, and the United States), there are significant markets for English-language work in DH globally.
+Institutions in Sweden, Germany, Israel, and Denmark, among other places, are particularly strong in this field and commonly assign English texts.

-# Review of the main competitive books
+# Review of the Main Competitive Books

-There is a paucity of texts that occupy the niche targeted by the *Literature and Comparative Thought* series at the intersection of DH and literary studies.
+There is a paucity of texts that occupy the niche targeted by the Literature and Contemporary Thought series at the intersection of DH and literary studies.
 The existing books could be classified into two major clusters: one, geared towards a more general audience of the humanistic disciplines at large; and cluster, specific to individual constituent disciplines.